9 Reasons to Implement Your Social Media Employee Advocacy Program Today (And The Necessary Tools to Do It)

 Integrated with LinkedIn’s primary networking platform, Elevate packs a powerful punch.
 The analytics it provides reaches beyond engagement to the actual business page visits that your employee advocacy program attracts.
 For content, Elevate relies on Pulse and Newsle, LinkedIn’s content publishing applications.
 Elevate also helps you source relevant content to share with your employees.

 Kredible was built to maximize the credibility for an employee advocacy program.
-Attaching your LinkedIn accounts to Kredible allows the platfrom to calculate a ‘Kredible’ score and suggest changes for profile optimization.
+Attaching your LinkedIn accounts to Kredible allows the platform to calculate a ‘Kredible’ score and suggest changes for profile optimization.
 Once that is done, the platform suggests relevant content to be shared on social media and tracks the progress of your employee advocacy program.

 Why every business needs an employee advocacy program